Chapter 1 of 24

 Principles

 The axiomatic method is based on a system of deductive reasoning.
-In a deductive system, statements used in an argument must be derived, or based upon, prior statements used in the argument.
-These prior statements must themselves be derived from even earlier statements, and so on.
-A postulate or axiom is a logical statement about terms that is accepted as true without proof.
-Starting from a base of defined terms and agreed upon axioms, we can define other terms and use our axioms to argue the truth of other statements.
-In an axiomatic system, it does not matter what the terms represent.
-The only thing that matters is how the terms are related to each other.
-By giving the terms a specific meaning, we are creating an interpretation of the axiomatic system.
+In a deductive system, statements used in an argument must be derived from prior statements, which must themselves be derived from even earlier statements, and so on.
+A postulate or axiom is a logical statement accepted as true without proof.
+Starting from a base of defined terms and agreed-upon axioms, we can define other terms and use our axioms to argue the truth of other statements.

 The system of deductive reasoning was put into definitive form by Euclid around 300 BC in his 13-volume work Elements.
-Euclid was a scholar at one of the great schools of the ancient world, the Museum of Alexandria, and was noted for his lucid exposition and great teaching ability.
-The Elements were so comprehensive in scope that this work superseded all previous textbooks in geometry and persisted as the standard textbook for the next two millennia.
-What makes Euclid’s exposition so important is its clarity.
-Euclid begins with a few definitions, a few rules of logic, and ten statements that are axiomatic in nature.
-Euclid divides these into geometric statements, which he calls postulates and common notions.
+Euclid was a scholar at the Museum of Alexandria, noted for his lucid exposition and great teaching ability.
+The Elements superseded all previous textbooks in geometry and persisted as the standard textbook for the next two millennia.

 Euclid's Definitions

-2. Of trilateral figures, an equilateral triangle is that which has its three sides equal, an isosceles triangle that has two of its sides alone equal, and a scalene triangle that has its three sides unequal.
+• An equilateral triangle has its three sides equal; an isosceles triangle has two sides equal; a scalene triangle has all three sides unequal.

-3. When a straight line standing on a straight line makes the adjacent angles equal to one another, each of the equal angles is right, and the straight line standing on the other is called a perpendicular to that on which it stands.
+• When a straight line standing on a straight line makes the adjacent angles equal to one another, each is a right angle.

-4. Parallel straight lines are straight lines which, being in the same plane and being produced indefinitely in both directions, do not meet one another in either direction.
+• Parallel straight lines are straight lines which, being in the same plane and produced indefinitely in both directions, do not meet one another in either direction.

 Common Notions

-Common notions refer to more universal statements about general logical systems.
+Common notions are universal statements about general logical systems:

 1. Things which are equal to the same thing are also equal to one another.